coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 objects, commune, prayer, resurrection*; Price 12,000 gp; Cost 2,150 gp + 1,712 XP; Weight 5 lb.

-*Flesh Golem Manual:* The book contains *animate dead, bull's strength, geas/quest,* and *limited wish*.
+*Flesh Golem Manual:* The book contains *animate dead, bull’s strength, geas/quest,* and *limited wish*.
 The reader may treat her caster level as one level higher than normal for the purpose of crafting a flesh golem.
 The book supplies 780 XP for the creation of a flesh golem.

 Moderate enchantment, necromancy \[evil\], and transmutation; CL 8th;
-Craft Construct, creator must be caster level 8th, *animate dead, bull's strength, geas/quest, limited wish*; Price 8,000 gp; Cost 2,050 gp + 944 XP; Weight 5 lb.
+Craft Construct, creator must be caster level 8th, *animate dead, bull’s strength, geas/quest, limited wish*; Price 8,000 gp; Cost 2,050 gp + 944 XP; Weight 5 lb.